 The release candidate can then be tested with

 pip install --pre napari

 It is recommended that the release candidate is tested in a virtual environment in order to isolate dependencies.

 If the release candidate is not what you want, make your changes and repeat the process from the beginning but

 Once you are satisfied with the release candidate it is time to generate the actual release.

 To generate the actual release you will now repeat the processes above but now dropping the

-git tag vX.Y.Z master git push upstream --tags
+git tag vX.Y.Z main git push upstream --tags